 The process for adding tags to a job is as follows:

-Click on the options menu and select "Edit."
+Click on the options menu and select "Edit requirement."

-The number of resources required can be set using the "Quantity" picker.
+The number of resources required can be set using the quantity stepper.

-Select a "Skill priority" (the options provided are: Required, Low, Medium or High).
+Select a "Skill Priority" (the options provided are: Low, Medium, High, or Required).

-Where skills (tags) are set as "Required," a filter is applied (to the resource list) to identify only those resources who are both available and match the tagged conditions, i.e., any suggested resource must have this skill or qualification.
+Where skills (tags) are set as "Required", a filter is applied in the swimlanes to identify only those resources who are both available and match the tagged conditions, i.e., any suggested resource must have this skill or qualification.

 The following conditions apply to tag icons in the "Job Details" view:

-A fully highlighted tag (green) is displayed next to the resources that match all the required tags of at least one requirement.
+A fully highlighted tag (green) is displayed next to the resources that match all required tags for the selected job.